gsoft-inc/wl-web-configs/docs/eslint/custom-configuration.md

 }
 ```

-## Update a default rule
+## Change a default rule value

-You can update a default rule by locally setting its new value:
+You can update a default rule value by defining the rule locally with its new value:

 ```json #5-7 .eslintrc.json
 {